dalpras/smart-template/README.md

 This method recursively walks through the templates and converts their values to closures using the toClosure() method.

-### toUglify()

-This method is used to perform uglification of the template output by removing comments and extra whitespace.

 ### vnsprintf()

 This method is a custom implementation of a named-param vsprintf().